fallen-icarus/cardano-loans/GettingStarted.md

 ]
 ```

 Only one offer was made.
-This returns all of the information necessary for the borrower to decide and accept the offer.
+This returns all of the information necessary for the borrower to decide on and accept the offer.

+The `collateralization` field shows a list of the ratios the lender would like for the collateral you mentioned in your Ask.
+This lender would like 2 of your collateral asset for every 1 ADA you borrow.

+The non-compounding interest being offered is 10%.

+The other fields should match what you asked for.

 ### Accepting a loan offer
 1. Export the loan validator script.